Mary Nelson doesn’t just cover jazz... she sings, writes and creates it.”

 “Easy, effortless, breezy, and boundless: a few words to describe Mary Nelson´s entrance into a room, as is her approach to jazz.
 With a soulful voice beyond her years her interpretations and songwriting is bold and breathtaking.”

-Having shared the stage with the likes of Swedish Grammy nominee Peter Asplund, Swedish/American singer and composer Mary Nelson has in every way found her place in the genre by being an accomplished jazz singer.
+Performing at jazz clubs in NYC or concert halls in Scandinavia, Mary Nelson certainly has a thriving international jazz career with a bright future ahead.
+Having shared the stage with the likes of Swedish Grammy nominee Peter Asplund, Swedish/American singer and composer Mary Nelson has in every way found her place in the genre by being an accomplished and expressful jazz singer.

 At age 17 she had her first taste of singing with a jazz band, performing "My funny Valentine" at the big school concert with a large audience and she went on attending The School of the Arts in Stockholm studying musical theatre.
 Here she found her voice with professional vocal coaches and fell in love with the subject of the interpretation of songs.
 That with a phrase, a word and improvisation one can make something new of the same song each time.
 That the lyrics and music always go hand in hand, and that she as a vocalist always would be a story teller.